ARTLabPurdue/ros_hubo_ach/readme.md

-This is SDK for Hubo based on ROS.
+This is an SDK for Hubo based on ROS.
 This should be installed in the catkin workspace of both the Robot and the Workstation.

 Utilities in the SDK include :